 I decided to make a basic risotto with a flavourful chicken stock (Better than Bouillon, in this case) with saffron threads and a half glass of Reisling Pinot Grigio.
 I removed one third of the risotto when it was almost done to a second saucepan and added diced sauteed shrimp to it and a bit more stock.
 I stirred in some lemon zest and juice just before serving.

-Ingredients: 1 1/2 cup arborio rice, 1/2 cup white wine, 5 cups chicken stock with a pinch of saffron threads, 1 onion, finely diced, 1 large clove garlic, finely minced, 1 cup fresh kernel corn, 6 tbsp unsalted butter, 6 tbsp extra virgin olive oil, salt and pepper, 3/4 pound peeled and deveined shrimp, zest and juice of 1/2 lemon, salt and pepper as needed.
+Ingredients: 1 1/2 cup arborio rice, 1/2 cup white wine, 5 cups chicken stock with a pinch of saffron threads, 1 onion, finely diced, 1 large clove garlic, finely minced, 1 cup fresh kernel corn, 6 tbsp unsalted butter, 6 tbsp extra virgin olive oil, 3/4 pound peeled and deveined shrimp, zest and juice of 1/2 lemon, salt and pepper as needed.
 If desired, fresh basil leaves, julienned, may be added to the risotto along with the lemon zest and juice.

 To the rest of the risotto, I added fresh corn kernels, cut off the cob and sauteed in butter and olive oil, and after refrigerating the risotto overnight, I made cheese arancini.
 I was going to add fresh basil to the filling but I got too tired to bother going outside to pluck fresh basil off my plants.